-While it is clear to me now that we’re not talking T. S. Eliot-level poetry here, in 1964 it was definitely a cut above “She loves you – yeah, yeah, yeah”!
+While we’re not talking T. S. Eliot-level poetry here, in 1964 it was definitely a cut above the smash hit of that year – the Beatles and “She loves you – yeah, yeah, yeah”!
 With Woody Guthrie as his model, Paxton was romanticizing the lives of the 1930’s Depression-era hobos riding the rails across a broken America in his very traditional folk song which sounded like it had been written long decades before.

-I’ve had the rambling’ boy bug all my life.
-I had it when I was five years old and hanging on to the inner tube of a car tire along with my friend Veshu about a hundred meters from the lake shore where our families were picnicking.
+I’ve had the ramblin’ boy bug all my life.
+I had it when I was five years old and hanging on to the inner tube of a car tire along with my friend Veshu about thirty meters from the beach where our families were picnicking.
 We were on our way to a nearby island when my father swam up and very carefully pulled us back to the beach!

-I still have it almost sixty years later.
+I’ve lost touch long ago with my childhood friend Veshu but I still have that ramblin’ boy bug sixty years later.
 It has shaped the things I love to learn about – i.e. all of the humanities from languages to world history to world religions to anthropology, politics, and economics.
-It has definitely shaped the things I like to do with my spare time – wilderness canoe tripping, bicycle touring, hiking and mountaineering, and working out regularly at the gym so that I can do all that other stuff and enjoy it.
+It has definitely shaped the things I like to do with my spare time – cultural travel, wilderness canoe tripping, bicycle touring, hiking and mountaineering, and working out regularly at the gym so that I can do all that other stuff and enjoy it.

 Without getting overly philosophical, I hope to share some of what I’ve learned in some of these recent adventures, as well as show some of the pictures I took along the way.

-The teacherly tone that comes from thirty-five years spent in front of mid-to-late teenagers in various classrooms will occasionally be evident!
-If my posts encourage other travellers to step out of their front doors and embrace what has so far been unknown to them, that would be the best of all!
+The teacherly tone that comes from thirty-five years spent with mid-to-late teenagers in various Toronto classrooms will occasionally be evident!
+If my posts encourage other potential ramblers to step out of their front doors and embrace what has so far been unknown to them, that would be the best of all!

-Every once in a while, as I look at maps and surf the net for another place or two to pitch my tent, I think of Lao Tzu, the legendary writer of the Tao Te Ching.
-One poem in particular, # 47, comes to mind.
+Every once in a while, as I look at maps and surf the net for another place or two to walk or paddle and pitch my tent, I think of Lao Tzu, the legendary Chinese sage and writer of the Tao Te Ching.
+One poem, in particular, # 47, comes to mind.
 It reads like this –

 Without opening your door,